schuchert/schuchert.github.io/_posts/2024-03-24-SoSTaiChiPoseNotesDay8.md

 ## Blaster Twist - asymmetrical
 A variation on Blaster.
 Twist towards the forward arm.
-Your torso is not upright, it's up to 45 degrees forward (approximately), much further and you are in fallen blaster.
+Your torso is not upright, it's up to 45 degrees forward (approximately), much further, and you are in fallen blaster.
+The more you twist, the more likely your front leg will flop out, hold the leg (at keen/foot) to keep that from happening.

 Options:
 * Right hand on right knee Left arm on blocks/stool, rotation to the right